dtinth/babel-plugin-__coverage__/README.md

 ### There’s already Isparta.
 Why another coverage tool?

+> __Note:__ Some text in this section is outdated and I say this instead of keeping this section up-to-date lol.
+So [Isparta is now unmaintained](https://github.com/douglasduteil/isparta/commit/7e89d4e467f54558396533462122e73ea4e9dc31) and [a new version of Istanbul](https://github.com/istanbuljs/istanbul-lib-source-maps) that supports arbitrary compile-to-JS language is coming…

 Isparta is currently the de-facto tool for measuring coverage against ES6 code, which extends Istanbul with ES6 support through Babel.
 It works very well so far, but then I hit some walls with it.

 So I’ve been trying to get webpack 2 to work with Istanbul/Isparta.